Rooney to stay at United, says Moyes

 Rooney has scored 197 goals in 402 United appearances, winning five Premier League titles, the Champions League in 2008 and two League Cups.

-Charlton holds the club's all-time record of 249 goals with Law second on 237.
+Charlton holds the club's all-time record of 249 with Law second on 237.

-Asked if Rooney had categorically told him that he did not want to leave, Moyes replied: "I can tell you categorically Wayne Rooney is training fantastically well in the last two days, that's all I can categorically tell you."

-Moyes's answers will have done little to halt the rumours and questions over the future of Rooney, who suffered a dip in form after the arrival of Robin van Persie from Arsenal as United's top striker last season.
+Moyes's answers will have done little to extinguish the media speculation over the future of Rooney who suffered a dip in form following the arrival of Robin van Persie as United's leading striker last season.

-Often played wide or in midfield, Rooney was left out of the United team for their biggest match of the season - the Champions League last-16 second-leg defeat by Real Madrid.
+Often played out wide or in midfield, Rooney was left out of the United team for their biggest match of the season - the Champions League last-16 second-leg defeat by Real Madrid in March.

 Rooney is no stranger to Moyes, with the striker having begun his career at Everton under the Scot.